matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Invest in automated testing and CI quality gates.
+- Build quality in with TDD, automated testing, and CI pipelines.
-- Use pair programming or peer review for high-risk areas.
+- Perform code reviews and static analysis for high-risk areas.
-- Fix root causes, not just symptoms.
+- Monitor production with observability tools to detect and prevent regressions.

 !!! info "Evidence"